antoinearnoud/book-fortran/chapter8.md

 step
 ```

+To go faster one can use `step 50` which will automatically apply steep 50 times \(50 can be changed to any integer\).

 Then, at any time you can use the

 ```
 print name_of_variable
 ```

 to see what is the value stored in a given variable.

+`list`is used to see a few lines of code around the step that has just ran.
+Similarly, `where`tells you where you are in the program.

 To quit gdb type

 ```
 quit